aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-Sets the BorderStyle in the WebControl [BorderStyle](../../com.aspose.gridweb/borderstyle).
+Sets the BorderStyle in the WebControl See [BorderStyle](../../com.aspose.gridweb/borderstyle).

 **Parameters:**
 | Parameter | Type | Description |